 Sadly not.
 You can’t switch the ESP out, but Alfa has got the important things right.
 The steering is quick and precise, the turn in is crisp, and that 50:50 weight distribution makes for a nicely balanced chassis.
 Provided you don’t push too hard, where it starts to roll and then understeers, it’s good fun to drive.
 Can’t speak for the ride though.
 Our drive was limited to Fiat’s Balocco test track.

 The Giulia has been a long time coming, arriving almost four years after Alfa sold its last 159s, and while we’ll have to wait for a road drive before delivering a definitive verdict, it seems it was definitely worth the wait.

-The diesel version finally gives Alfa a class-competitive, if maybe not quite class-topping, fleet saloon and the Quadrifoglio is downright spectacular.
-Alfa is back in the game.
+The diesel version finally gives Alfa a class-competitive, if maybe not quite class-topping, fleet saloon, but the Quadrifoglio is downright spectacular.